Bring Your Student’s Neighborhood History to Life:

 Workshop Overview

-Students interview parents/guardians, collect oral histories, and map them to explore local narratives
+Students interview parents/guardians/neighbors, collect their oral histories, and map them to explore local narratives

 Benefits